-Once all the forms are completed for both the sponsoring group and for the refugee(s), the sponsor must send the completed files and supporting documentation to the SAH via OneDrive, Dropbox, or their preferred file transfer method.
+Once the forms are completed for both the sponsoring group and for the refugee(s), the sponsor must send the completed files and supporting documentation to the SAH via OneDrive, Dropbox, or their preferred file transfer method.

-When the SAH deems the application complete & consistent, the SAH will forward the complete application package to ROC-O. The SAH will get an email confirming the application has been received.
+After submission to ROC-O the SAH will get an email confirming the application has been received.
 The first stage is a completeness check.
 Once the application has been deemed complete a "G number" will be assigned to the file.

-If the application package is not complete, you will get notification to complete within a given date.
+If the application package is not complete, we will get notification to complete within a given date.
 If missing information is not supplied within the given time frame, the application will be returned, and the sponsor will need to submit a new, complete application.

 It is very important that housing be procured only after the Notice of Arrival is received.

 Resettled refugees arrive in Canada as Permanent Residents.
 When you meet them at the airport they will already have their temporary PR papers with them.
 Be sure there is a Canadian address to provide to the Immigration Officer at the Port of Entry to avoid delays in receiving the PR cards.
 If permanent housing has not been arranged, use a Core Team member's address.